steinar-flatland/mdfmt/README.md

 ## Summary

 Mdfmt is a command line interface (CLI) for Markdown formatting.
-While it was initially developed to support software documentation development, it is a general purpose tool that is also applicable to other use cases.
-Able to operate on individual Markdown files or on directory structures containing many Markdown files, it offers assistance with automated maintenance of heading numbers, in-document links, table of contents, line numbering of fenced code blocks, and consistent newlines.
-It is a work in progress, and new features continue to be added.
+Able to operate on individual Markdown files and on directory structures containing many Markdown files, it automates maintenance of heading numbers, in-document links, table of contents, line numbering of fenced code blocks, consistent newlines, etc.  Mdfmt is designed to help with both simple use cases where only one kind of formatting is required, and with more complex use cases involving multiple target Markdown rendering environments with different formatting needs.

+Mdfmt is a work in progress, and new features continue to be added.

 Mdfmt is being developed in C#/.NET 8.0, with plans to upgrade to the next LTS version of .NET when it comes out.